DOL-003/dol-003-web/lib/compendium/triggers/mods/springs.md

 ---
-label: Reduced spring tension
+label: Reducing spring tension
-title: Reduced trigger spring tension
+title: Reducing trigger spring tension
 subtitle: Modify or replace the springs to reduce the amount of force needed to press the trigger.
 ---